Monospark/SpongeMatchers-Docs/src/user/types.rst

 ========== ============================ ===========
 Key        Type                         Description
 ========== ============================ ===========
-type       :ref:`String <string>`       The item type.
-For example *minecraft:apple*. durability :ref:`Integer <integer>`     The durability of the stack.
-This value is used as a damage indicator for tools and to distinguish item variants, for example coal and charcoal. quantity   :ref:`Integer <integer>`     The amount of items in the stack. properties :ref:`Map <map>` of          The properties of the block type.
+type       :ref:`String <strings>`       The item type.
+For example *minecraft:apple*. durability :ref:`Integer <integers>`     The durability of the stack.
+This value is used as a damage indicator for tools and to distinguish item variants, for example coal and charcoal. quantity   :ref:`Integer <integers>`     The amount of items in the stack. properties :ref:`Map <maps>` of          The properties of the block type.
            properties (See table below)
 data       :ref:`Data <data>`           The additional data of the stack, for example enchantments, nametags and custom tags.
 For a full reference, you can visit the `<http://minecraft.gamepedia.com/Tutorials/Command_NBT_Tags#Items>`_.
 This entry is not present if the item stack has no additional data.
 ========== ============================ ===========